wardc96/ClubKit/README.md

-# My Project Title
+# ClubKit

-This is a template for CA400 projects.
-Please read these instructions carefully.
+This is the repo for our final year project.
+The project is a sports club admin tool.

 This file is written in [markdown](https://guides.github.com/features/mastering-markdown/).
 Markdown